stevenarellano/stevenarellano/README.md

 ## Check out what I'm currently working on 🛰️

--   [voting app](https://github.com/stevenarellano/voting) - Decentralized application for hosting compeitions and voting events
+-   [o2](https://github.com/stevenarellano/o2) - A compiler made with rust

 ## Find me around the web at the following